TheDizzler/DXTKGui/README.md

 Included in this project is my custom 2D game engine using DirectX Tool Kit and the test project for trying out all the features.
+I literally ripped this out of one of my current projects and I'm in the process of hacking it into a usable state.
 This is still a massive mess....

 3rd party utilities used:
 DirectXTK - https://blogs.msdn.microsoft.com/chuckw/2012/03/02/directxtk/